njh0602/box2d-header-only/README.md

 }
 ```

 It is not very meaningful, but it was made just to spend a boring weekend.
-I tested it on MacOS only.
-It will probably run on Windows, but I plan to test it soon.
+I tested on MacOS, Windows, Linux.